Transport in Belgrade

 This article deals with the system of transport in Belgrade, both public and private.

 Urban

 Belgrade has an extensive public transport system, which consists of buses, trams, trolley buses and trains operated by the city-owned GSP Belgrade and several private companies.
 All companies participate in Integrated Tariff System (ITS), which makes tickets transferable between companies and vehicle types.
 Tickets can be purchased in numerous kiosks or from the driver.
 They must be validated inside the vehicle and are valid for one ride only.
 On February 1, 2012, BusPlus, a modern electronic system for managing vehicles and transportation tickets in public transport was introduced, a system based on a vague contract which does not explicitly state the profit made by Apex Technology Solutions, and the giveaway of advertising space on bus stations.
+It was replaced by a new payment system called Beograd plus in 2023, and the payment systems were entirely discontinued since January 1, 2025, making Belgrade the biggest city in Europe to use free public transport.

 Buses

-The main Belgrade Bus Station is located at Železnička 4.
+The main Belgrade Bus Station is located at Železnička 4, which is closed since 29 September 2024, and currently being demolished.
+It was replaced with a new bus station in New Belgrade.

-City public bus transportation is operated by 7 main carriers:
+City public bus transportation is operated by 4 main carriers: